berberman/emerald-extension/docs/cn.berberman.emerald.dsl.command/-d-s-l-command-builder/-target-and-sender-blocks-data/-init-.md

 `senderInstance` - sender

-`isTarget` - whether sender is target object
+`isTarget` - whether sender is target type

 `result` - if it is, the result of execute